 Cost of the Journey

-Cost of the journey is $TBD per person, based on double occupancy, from Veracruz.
-Cost includes: all accommodations; all meals as stated in the itinerary; group airport transfers; ground transportation within Mexico; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.
-Tour price does not include: roundtrip airfare to and from Veracruz, Mexico, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages.
+The cost of the journey is per person based on occupancy: $TBD DBL/ $TBD SGL, from Veracruz.
+This cost includes: all accommodations; all meals as stated in the itinerary; group airport transfers; ground transportation within Mexico; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.
+This cost does not include: roundtrip airfare to and from Veracruz, Mexico, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages.
 Gratuities for maids or porters, and other hotel staff, as well as your guides are not included but are appreciated.

 Travel Details